renpy/renpy/sphinx/source/screens.rst

 A hotspot creates a fixed, allowing children to be added to it.
-The fixed has an area that is the same size as the hotspot, meaning that the children will be positioned relative to the hotpsot.
+The fixed has an area that is the same size as the hotspot, meaning that the children will be positioned relative to the hotspot.

 .. _sl-hotbar: